Alia5/GlosSI/Readme.md

 ---

-This thing started out as a giant hack / proof of concept, work has began on a cleaner and more maintainable [v2 branch](https://github.com/Alia5/GloSC/tree/v2)

----

 **How does it work? / What does it do?**

 GloSC creates and adds a (or multiple) non-Steam shortcuts to Steam.
 When one of those is launched, a transparent, borderless window appears where you can use the Steam-overlay, as well as get access to touch- and radial-menus and other functionality normally only present in Games